 The Massachusetts State House is a recognizable landmark in the city of Boston, thanks to its golden dome, which is made from copper and covered with 23 karat gold.
 Located across from the Boston Common at 24 Beacon Street in downtown, this building is home to the Massachusetts government's legislative and executive branches.

-The Massachusetts State House was designed by Charles Bulfinch in 1798, which is when the government moved to the building from the previous site.
+The Massachusetts State House was designed by Charles Bulfinch.
+Construction began in 1795 and the government moved to the building from the previous site in 1798.
 Aside from being a functional building for the government, this is a Boston attraction thanks to the portraits of governors, statues, and murals within and outside the property.

 What to See and Do